ekrsulov/ttpe/doc/docs/plugins/catalog/minimap.md

 - **Scaling**: Automatically adjusts scale to show all content with padding
 - **Touch devices**: Supports both mouse and touch pointer events
 - **Position**: Fixed in bottom-right corner, offset by sidebar width
+- **Movement bounds**: Viewport movement is constrained to the union of content and viewport bounds, preventing navigation beyond the visible/content area
+- **Viewport accuracy**: The viewport rectangle accurately reflects the visible canvas area by accounting for the sidebar width when calculating dimensions

 ## Related